njtierney/validateHOT/README.md

 `validateHOT` provides key functions for an easy implementation to simulate markets for both (A)CBC and MaxDiff.

-> `validateHOT` was developed to work with Sawtooth Software.
-Please be
+> `validateHOT` was developed to work with Sawtooth Software and
-> cautious about using it with different platforms (especially for
+> `ChoiceModelR`.
+Please be cautious about using it with different
-> linear and piecewise-coded variables).
+> platforms (especially for linear and piecewise-coded variables).

 👉🏾 <u>**What you need to provide**</u>: <br> After collecting your data, and running your initial Hierarchical Bayes models, you can turn to